LukaKaranovic/surrounded/docs/logicaldesign.md

 * Round Update
 	* Upon beginning of game, round count is set to 1, in which the round 1 data is called and requested from the round module
-	* After 105 seconds, the round counter is increased by 1, the player is sent to the upgrade decision, and the next round is updated from the round module, increasing enemy credit count, and possible enemy spawns
+	* After the round timer hits 0, the round counter is increased by 1, the player is sent to the upgrade decision, and the next round is updated from the round module, increasing enemy credit count, and possible enemy spawns
 	* After player finishes Upgrade Decision, next round begins

 ##### 5.1.3.2 Enemy Actions and Updates